brycewray/astro-site-legacy/src/pages/posts/2022/02/gems-in-rough-14.md

 ## Learning from a friendly hat-tip

 <YellowBox>
-**Note**: As will quickly become obvious, the text in this segment dates from before I got the static tweet appearing as it should, as shown below, but I've left the original content mostly intact for the sake of [transparency](/posts/2019/10/otoh/).
+<strong>Note</strong>: As will quickly become obvious, the text in this segment dates from before I got the static tweet appearing as it should, as shown below, but I’ve left the original content mostly intact for the sake of <a href="/posts/2019/10/otoh/">transparency</a>.
 </YellowBox>

 This showed up in my Twitter feed a few days ago, referring to those aforementioned [recent](/posts/2022/02/static-tweets-eleventy-hugo/) [posts](/posts/2022/02/static-tweets-eleventy-hugo-part-2/) about embedding static versions of tweets: